Volunteering at BYRA

 Secretary

-The Club Secretary facilitates BYRA’s legal administration and compliance overall.
-They are also the designated NSW Fair Trading Public Officer and responsible for NSW Fair Trading obligations such as preparing for the AGM, record keeping & annual filing.
+The Club Secretary oversees BYRA’s overall legal administration and compliance.
+They are also the designated NSW Fair Trading Public Officer and are responsible for NSW Fair Trading obligations such as preparing for the AGM, record keeping & annual filing.

 Treasurer

 The Treasurer is responsible for BYRA’s financial management and accounting requirements.
 They reconcile payments made through the BYRA website or bank transfer, issue invoices and pay bills.
-Most importantly, they advise the wider committee on BYRA's financial health and look for risks and opportunities associated with BYRA's operating costs.
+Most importantly, they advise the wider committee on BYRA's financial health and identify risks and opportunities related to BYRA's operating costs.
 BYRA uses RevSPORT and Xero to manage its finances.

 The current Treasurer is Paul Chudleigh.